 “What do you want to know?”

 Chantal’s mouth moved as she started to form her response, but it turned into a squeak as Tricon returned with his cleaned and charred lunch.
-Maya had waited about serving Chantal and herself for this reason.
-His landing always kicked up a lot of sand.
+His landing kicked up a lot of sand.

 “Good hunt, I see,” greeted Maya.

-“More like kulling.
-It was a fracture pod there to aid this wounded one.”
+“More like culling.
+It was a fracture pod, there to aid this wounded one.”

 “Ah well, good for you, and good for the pod then.”
 Maya giggled at the sight of Tricon rolling his large, brown eyes.
 She motioned toward the stuffing and drying greens.
 “The rest of your meal is over there.”